 I've published a fair few short stories, essays, reviews and so on otherwise.

-When I'm not writing fiction, I'm associate professor of Creative Writing at the University of Leicester, where I'm also director of the annual free literature festival, Literary Leicester.
+When not writing fiction, I'm associate professor of creative writing at the University of Leicester, where I also direct the annual free book festival, Literary Leicester and the Centre for New Writing.
+I'm a member of the Institute for Environmental Futures.